rajendra627/k8s-bootcamp/todo-app/manual-k8s-deploy/README.md

 This approach makes installing the application in different environments, with different docker repositories and a very complex process, as you can see from the multiple commands we had to issue, on top of that any error will require almost a surgical approach to remove the created resources and changes to the configuration require environment settings etc.

-This is where frameworks such as Helm comes to aid!
+Tools such as Helm help manage this complexity.
+See an example of deploying the same application using Helm in [../../helm/architech](../../helm/architech)

 ## Cleaning up ##